riverdaleGithub/forkingProject/README.md

 By actively participating in the development process, reporting issues, and contributing your improvements, you contribute to the growth and improvement of the open-source project.
 Your contributions help make the codebase better and benefit the wider community of users and developers.

+Begin to think about how you can add to your peers project, and how you will share what you've done with your peer and the class.

 Happy contributing!